andreshungbz/simple-task-manager/README.md

 npm run dbinitiate
 ```

-This will essentially run three separate `psql` commands for creating the database, creating the necessary tables, and inserting some initial data.
-Depending on your PostgreSQL host based configuration settings, you may be prompted for passwords during the command.
+This will run three separate `psql` commands for creating the database, creating the necessary tables, and inserting some initial data.
+Depending on your PostgreSQL host-based configuration settings, you may be prompted for passwords during the command.
 The default password for `stm_user` is `swordfish`.
-To examine the scripts in more detail, refer to the `package.json` file and the `scripts` folder.
+To examine the scripts more thoroughly, refer to the `package.json` file and the `scripts` folder.

-At the end of the steps, you will have a `cmps2212_stm` database and a `stm_user` user who is the owner of the database and its tables.
+At the end of the steps, you will have a `cmps2212_stm` database and a `stm_user` user who owns the database and its tables.

 ### Start the Application